 These are not classic lectures; the teaching is theoretical only in part.
 We show everything using practical examples, and we assign tasks from block to block so that the entire teaching is as intensive as possible.
 Students deal with tasks in individual teams, just like it will also be in subsequent practice.
 We place great emphasis on the final project and its defence, during which we evaluate the best team for the current year.

 Our task in this programme is therefore to minimise its theoretical part, and on the contrary bring the entire project's practicality to the fore.
 For the entire part of the course, we provide participants with many consultations and advice sessions, so that they can manage and realise relatively difficult assignments.
-Every year, together with the University of Economics, we innovate the teaching and resolve tasks using tools which correspond to the technological progress in the field.
+Every year, together with the Prague University of Economics and Business, we innovate the teaching and resolve tasks using tools which correspond to the technological progress in the field.
 We want to point out that it is not sufficient to merely take data and use it to create a model.
 You have to be able to play with the data, understand it, derive interesting information from it, and most importantly verify and implement key findings in the final part.